sfbennett/db-design-challenge/README.md

 Example query:

-`List all sellers, and a count of how many products they have:`
+`List all blog post titles, with the author's name:`

 ![Query](/images/queryexample.png)